Effect of initial Rayleigh mode on drop deformation under impulsive acceleration: Experimental setup

-\section{Experimental Setup}
+\section{Experimental setup}

 The experiments were conducted in the Splash Lab at King Abdullah University of Science and Technology (KAUST) using a custom-built air jet facility designed to investigate the aerodynamic breakup of large liquid droplets.
 A schematic representation of the experimental setup is shown in Figure \ref{fig:expsetup}.
 The setup comprises several key components: a novel droplet formation and release mechanism, an air jet system with a conical outlet, a movable plate assembly for impulsive exposure of the droplet to the air stream, and a solenoid-based triggering system.
-The design and operation of the large droplet generation and release mechanism are described in detail in previous studies \cite{fonnesbeckReleaseLargeWater2022,digheExtremelyLargeWater2024}.
+The design and operation of the large droplet generation and release mechanism are described in detail in previous studies \cite{fonnesbeckReleaseLargeWater2022,digheExtremelyLargeWater2024,almanashiLargeDropletRelease2026}.
+These publications clearly show that the prolate and oblate drop shapes produced experimentally are repeatable.
 In each experiment, a single droplet is formed and released such that it falls vertically under the influence of gravity, undergoing natural $(2,0)$ mode shape oscillations during free fall.
 The air jet used to induce aerodynamic breakup is generated by an AC Infinity fan (Model AL-CLT8) equipped with a custom-designed conical outlet.
 A honeycomb structure positioned inside the cone serves to straighten the flow and reduce turbulence intensity.
 The air jet velocity is measured using a hot-wire anemometer (Dantec MiniCTA 54T42), ensuring accurate characterization of the airflow.

 During the free fall of the droplet, the air jet is initially obstructed by a square sliding plate mounted on the inner guides of an aluminum frame.
 The plate is held in a locked position above the air jet by rubber bands, maintaining tension until release.
 Once the droplet reaches the desired height and deformation state, the plate is rapidly retracted by actuating a solenoid, thereby exposing the droplet impulsively to the air jet.
 The subsequent breakup process is recorded using high-speed shadowgraphy with a Phantom TMX-6410 camera operating at 10,000 frames per second.
 This imaging technique provides high temporal and spatial resolution necessary to capture the transient dynamics of droplet deformation and breakup.